nickpegg/tcpdump-tunes/README.md

 ## Usage
 `tcpdump -n -c 100 | ./tcpdump_tunes.py | timidity -`

-* The `-n` option is required since my regex is lazy and domain lookups are slow.
+* The `-n` option is required since domain lookups are slow and my regex is lazy.
 * The `-c` option is required since the MIDI file can't be created until all notes (packets) are accounted for

 ## Credits